Singing Voice Therapy

 -

-Recipient of FACTOR Grant Canada, Beatrice Daviss Music Prize and the Dr. Don Wright Scholarship in Music
+Recipient of FACTOR Grant Canada, Beatrice Daviss Music Prize, and Dr. Don Wright Scholarship in Music

 -

-ENT clinic experience supporting professional and touring artists with advanced assessment, laryngoscopic evaluation, and rehabilitation
+ENT clinic experience supporting professional and touring voice users with advanced assessment and rehabilitation

 -

-Lived experience recovering from a rare autoimmune voice disorder, shaping her focus on voice, identity, and rehabilitation
+Lived experience recovering from a rare autoimmune voice disorder

 -